rogerp67/homebridge-yamaha_mc/README.md

 "# homebridge-yamaha_mc"
+Based on the Yamaha Extended Control API Spec (https://github.com/samvdb/php-musiccast-api/blob/master/yxc-api-spec-advanced.pdf)
+With this homebridge module you you can switch on and switch off your Yamaha Networked devices, in my case MusicCast devices.

+Add this to the config.json, for each device you want to add.
+Just adjust the name and the IP address for each accessory.
-Add this to the config.json, the last 3 items adjusted to your own situation (although 'main' in general should work, not to be confused with rooms):
+(The zone 'main' in general should work, not to be confused with room names):

 "accessories": [
         {